*UpdateD August, 3rd 2023*

 If you’re serious about tying flies or getting more into tying flies, then you may be at the point where you’re wondering what tools are necessary for upping your game.
-There is no doubt about it, a good tying vise is crucial to producing your own flies that you can be proud of.
-After all, the last thing you want is your hook shank sliding out of a low-quality tying vise and hitting you in the eye or finding it later in the bottom of your foot.
+There is no doubt about it.
+A good tying vise is crucial to producing flies you can be proud of.
+After all, the last thing you want is your hook sliding out of a low-quality tying vise, launching across the room, hitting you in the eye, or finding it later in the bottom of your foot.

-How To Select The Best Fly Tying Vise For You
+How To Select The Best Fly Tying Vise For You, This Is Important

-A question I get asked often regarding tying flies is what is and what are the best fly tying vises?
-It’s a difficult question to answer for many reasons, but mostly because it depends on you, your fly tying style, and what you’re trying to achieve with your tying and fly fishing.
+A question I get asked often regarding tying flies is what vise do I like the most or recommend?
+It’s a difficult question to answer for many reasons, but mostly because it depends on you, your fly-tying style, the flies you’re tying, and what you’re trying to achieve with fishing.

 For example, if you tie a lot of tiny tailwater flies, a vise with an option for midge jaws is going to be critical.
 On the other hand, maybe you tie giant streamers on 2/0 hooks for the White River, and something with a lot of gripping power is what you need.
 As you can see, there are a lot of factors to consider, but at the end of the day, you need the right vise for YOU.